crserran/AzureAdApplicationManagement/README.md

 In order to use these tasks, a **prerequisite must be done** otherwise you will get an **unauthorized error**.
 Follow the steps below to fix the permission issue:

-1. Create an Azure Resource Manager endpoint in your VSTS team project manually or let VSTS create one for you.
+1. Create an Azure Resource Manager Service Connection in your Azure DevOps Team Project manually or let Azure DevOps create one for you.
 2. Go to the [Azure portal](https://portal.azure.com)
 3. In the Azure portal, navigate to **App Registrations**
 4. Select the created app registration.
 If you can't find it, you probably don't have the right permissions.
 You can still find the app registration by changing the filter dropdown box to **All apps**.
 5. Check the **Owners** of the selected app registration (application).
 If your not an owner, find an **owner** or a **Global Administrator** (you will need a Global Admin in the next steps).
-6. Set the **Required Permissions** at least with the following Resource Access **Windows Azure Active Directory (Microsoft.Azure.ActiveDirectory)** with the **application** permission **Manage apps that this app creates or owns**.
+6. Set the **Required Permissions** at least with the following Resource Access **Windows Azure Active Directory (Microsoft.Azure.ActiveDirectory)** with the **application** permission **Manage apps that this app creates or owns** and **Read directory data**.
 When you save this, this will result in the following array in the **manifest**:

     ```json
     "requiredResourceAccess": [